I'm a tool guy and love to put tools through the test. When I find a tool that can make life's every day projects easier, I like to share.

 Closing an inground swimming pool is a lot more challenging than opening an inground swimming pool.
 The challenge is removing all the water properly from the pool equipment and plumbing as well as winterizing it for the freezing temperatures that are on the way.
-If you winterize you pool properly in the fall, a spring opening will be a snap, and you will be the envy of you neighborhood pool owners.
+If you winterize your pool properly in the fall, a spring opening will be a snap, and you will be the envy of your neighborhood pool owners.

-Step 1: Preparing your pool for winter
+Step 1: Preparing for Winter

-Step 2: Buy a winterizing kit
+Step 2: Buy a Winterizing Kit

-I had to buy 2 kits this year because the company I buy my winterizing kits from stopped selling the large kits for 25,000 gal pools.
-Also, purchase a disposable floating chlorine dispenser that will float around your pool when the pool isn't frozen, it will keep the water clear, and it helps kill any algae that wants to grow on the warm spring days.
+I had to buy two kits this year because the company I buy my winterizing kits from stopped selling the large kits for 25,000-gallon pools.
+You'll aso want to purchase a disposable floating chlorine dispenser that will float around your pool when the pool isn't frozen- it will keep the water clear, and it helps kill any algae that attempt grow on the warm spring days.

-Step 3: Start adding the winterizing kit
+Step 3: Start Adding the Winterizing Kit

-Step 4: Add the rest of the winterizing kit
+Step 4: Add the Rest

 Start by adding the bottle of metal free to the pool water, just sprinkle it across the top of the water, do not add it to the filter.
-The metal free will remove any damaging metals in the pool water, this will prevent any stains or water discoloration in the off season.
+The metal free will remove any damaging metals in the pool water, this will prevent any stains or water discoloration in the off-season.

-Step 5: Lowering the pool water
+Step 5: Lowering the Pool Water

 According to some winterizing kits, you should lower your water level about 18 inches from the top of the skimmer.
 An easy way to determine if the water is low enough is to lower it to the bottom of the return jets/ lines.
 When you lower the water level below the return lines, it allows the water to drain from them as well, so lower the water to just below the return lines (see the pictures for details).

 Use the pool pump to lower the water level, turn the diverter handle to backwash, then turn the inlet lever to draw water from the bottom drain of the pool and not the skimmer.
 This will allow you to lower the pool water well below the skimmer without sucking air into the filter.
-While the pool water is draining, start removing the jet nozzles on the inlet lines, skimmer basket, ladder and handrails.
+While the pool water is draining, start removing the jet nozzles on the inlet lines, skimmer basket, ladder, and handrails.
 If you have a safety cover, start pulling up the anchors on the pool deck and start unwrapping the pool cover that you have in storage.